-My name is Simon Briercliffe.
-Yes, that is an odd name.
-Although I’ve ended up doing a PhD in History, I’m not really a historian by background.
+My name is Simon Briercliffe, and I’m a historian and geographer.
 After being convinced that a life in university administration is perhaps not the most fulfilling thing one can do, I took an MA in urban geography at King’s College, London in 2009/10.
 I came out of that with the realisation that not only does history not mean much without geography, but that geography – particularly human geography – doesn’t mean a lot without history.
-Every place is a product of its past, and apparently I find it all fascinating, so much so that I’m undertaking a PhD at the University of Birmingham with a working title of “The Stafford Street area of Wolverhampton c.
+Every place is a product of its past, and apparently I find it all fascinating, so much so that in 2014 I began a part-time PhD at the University of Birmingham with a working title of “The Stafford Street area of Wolverhampton c.
 1800-1871: space, demography and ethnicity.”
 So: if you have any interest at all in: the history of the Black Country; Wolverhampton; working-class housing; slums; nineteenth-century social history; space, place and landscape history; immigration history, particularly Irish to England; or anything else really, do get in touch.

 - Series on so-called “slums” of the Victorian Black Country summed up here